 If we simply give the students a solution and say, “Do it this way,” we’re not really teaching them anything:

-- they’re less likely to follow through on the solution
+- they’re less likely to follow through

 What if students make the wrong choice?